makerdiary/python-keyboard/README.md

 A C module `matrix` of keyboard matrix is written to reduce latency and improve power efficiency.
 The module has the same function as [`keyboard/matrix.py`](keyboard/matrix.py).

-The module is included in the firmware `firmware/circuitpython-6.0.0-alpha.1-m60-20200728.uf2`.
+The module is included in the latest firmware in `firmware/`.
 If you are interested, you can build it from [circuitpython/tree/m60](https://github.com/xiongyihui/circuitpython/tree/m60).

 ## Todo